Cdaprod/nextjs-visreq-pdf/README.md

   pdf_dir: public/visual-regression
 ```

-That’s it--on each push to main you’ll end up with a shareable PDF of your whole app, and your repo will always contain only the last five visual-regression artifacts.
+That’s it—on each push to main you’ll end up with a shareable PDF of your whole app, and your repo will always contain only the last five visual-regression artifacts.

 ⸻